 Tax and National Insurance legal factors

-Sole traders – You must register with HMRC within three months of becoming self-employed – even if self-employed on a part-time basis or in addition to being employed with another company.
-You can register online with HM Revenue and Customs (HMRC).
-Fail to register and you’ll face a fine of £100.
-Once registered, you must complete an annual self-assessment, and pay any due tax and NI before January 31 for the preceding tax year.
+Sole traders – If you become self-employed (even if self-employed on a part-time basis or in addition to being employed with another business) you will have to register with HMRC within relevant timelines.
+You can register online with HM Revenue and Customs (HMRC) opens in new window.
+Once registered, for each tax year (April 6 to following April 5) you must complete an annual self-assessment opens in new window, and pay any due tax and National Insurance (NI) before the following 31st January.

-Limited company – There are specific legal requirements when setting up and running a limited company.
-You must register your business with Companies House, listing all directors, as well as persons with significant influence on the business.
-You must submit annual business accounts to Companies House.
+Limited company – There are specific legal requirements when setting up and running a limited company opens in new window.
+You must register your business with Companies House opens in new window, listing, amongst other things, all directors, as well as persons with significant influence on the business.
+You must submit annual business accounts and confirmation statements to Companies House.

-You must also submit an annual tax return for the business to HMRC and pay Corporation Tax – currently 19% of company profits – within 9 months and 1 day from the end of your financial year, also known as your accounting period.
+You must also submit an annual tax return for the business to HMRC and pay Corporation Tax opens in new window within 9 months and 1 day from the end of your financial year, also known as your accounting period.

 Employment legal requirements